thacherT1D/webdevstuff/Datastores/PostgreSQL.desc.md

 Using this information, create a JavaScript object that represents one instance of a `pet` entity.
 Then, create a table, like the one above, to represent the same `pet` entity.

-## How do server-side web applications store and retrieve information?
+## How do server-side web applications manage information?

 Imagine you're building a web application for movie fanatics called Movie Junkies.
 The product development team has determined that a true movie fanatic must be able create a `movie` entity.
 After all, a user can't retrieve information that doesn't exist.
 Therefore, your first job will be to build a server-side web application that can handle the following RESTful HTTP request.